BiggestLittleFC/biggestlittlefc.github.io/hotel.md

 - To book a suite, book by phone and give them our booking code.
 Suites in the Summit level are discounted 25%.
 Suites in the A Hotel are not discounted this year.
 - If you want a suite, book a regular room first during the initial rush, then call to have them convert it to a suite.
 That way you still have something if the suites are full.
 - If you want to be on the [Hospitality Floor][hospitalityfloor], book a regular room when booking opens, and we will assign you to that floor in a separate process.
+- If you're willing to be really quiet, please apply for the [quiet floor][quietfloor].
-- If you smoke, and can tolerate some noise from the [Hospitality Floor][hospitalityfloor]: get your reservation done as quick as you can, then edit your reservation to request a smoking floor.
-It helps us have less non-con guests on that floor.
+- If you smoke, and can tolerate some noise from the [Hospitality Floor][hospitalityfloor]: call the hotel and put in a request to be on the smoking floor.
-- The Hotel does not allow consumption of marijuana on-property, in hotel rooms, or even in your car in the parking lot.
-The Hotel does allow possession of up to one ounce, secured in your hotel room, if you are over 21 years old.
+- While recreational marijuana is now legal in Nevada, the hotel does not allow consumption or possession of marijuana on-property, in hotel rooms, or even in your car in the parking lot.

 </div>
 </div>